quantumgardener/qg.blog/content/blog/2002/09/Faster text entry on a Palm Pilot.md

 This entry is being written using a tool called [TextPlus](http://www.smartcell.com).
 Like predictive text for SMS on a Nokia phone, TextPlus suggests words based on the first few letters.
 It suggests phrases as well, saving even more time.

-In line with an [[Trial software in ange|approach to trialling software]], over the 30 day trial I will use [TextPlus](http://www.smartcell.com) 'in anger' to determine its worth.
+In line with an [[Trial software in anger|approach to trialling software]], over the 30 day trial I will use [TextPlus](http://www.smartcell.com) 'in anger' to determine its worth.
 So far it has saved time and contributed to a longer article.
 Time will tell.